Divi Divi Air Flight 014: Accident

-The flight originated from Hato International Airport of Curaçao en route to the Flamingo International Airport on the sister island of Bonaire.
+The flight originated from Hato International Airport in Curaçao en route to the Flamingo International Airport on the sister island of Bonaire.
 The aircraft departed from Curaçao at 09:48 with an estimated landing time of 10:13 at Bonaire.
 Approximately 10 minutes after departure the starboard engine failed in flight.
-The pilot, Robert Mansell, elected to continue the flight to Bonaire on the remaining engine and at approximately 24 nmi west of Bonaire, the pilot contacted Flamingo Tower and informed the controller that he was flying on one engine.
-Following the engine failure the aircraft started to lose altitude at a rate of about 200 feet per minute until it impacted the water at a position approximately 0.5 nmi south of Klein Bonaire and 3 nmi west of the main island at time 10:17.
+The pilot, Robert Mansell, elected to continue the flight to Bonaire on the remaining engine and contacted Flamingo Tower at approximately 24 nmi west of Bonaire.
+He informed the controller that he was flying on one engine.
+Following the engine failure, the aircraft started to lose altitude at a rate of about 200 feet per minute until it impacted the water at a position approximately 0.5 nmi south of Klein Bonaire and 3 nmi west of the main island at time 10:17.

 Moments before the ditching Mansell looked into the cabin and gave the thumbs up to the passengers, checking that their life vests were on.

 During the ditching, at impact with the water surface, the cockpit door and left main landing gear were detached from the aircraft.
 All nine passengers survived the ditching and were rescued by a nearby diver's boat.
 The passengers reported that after the ditching, the pilot was injured and appeared to be unconscious as he did not try to remove himself from the aeroplane.
 The pilot actually went down with the aircraft despite the efforts of some passengers who tried to remove him from his seat while the aeroplane was sinking.